sauravanalytics/delhivery-logistics-analytics/README.md

 - Actual trip time consistently exceeds the OSRM benchmark — the average delay is **~203 minutes** per trip, and **97.8%** of trips run over the OSRM estimate.
 - Only **82%** of trips meet their scheduled cutoff time, meaning roughly 1 in 5 trips (**~26,100 trips**) miss their SLA.
-- Delay behavior varies by route type (**FTL** vs **Carting**), by state, by corridor (source state → destination state), and by time of day/day of week — so a single average doesn't tell the full story.
+- Delay behaviour varies by route type (**FTL** vs **Carting**), by state, by corridor (source state → destination state), and by time of day/day of week — so a single average doesn't tell the full story.

 The dashboard exists to help a logistics/operations audience drill into *where* and *when* delays and cutoff misses concentrate, rather than just reporting a single top-line delay number.